Student Government Association

 - social media updates

-- any other form of communication that the Student Engagement Committee seen fit.
+- any other form of communication that the Student Engagement Committee sees fit.

 b.
-Planning events that will engage the Student Body in Student Goverment Activity.
+Planning events that will engage the Student Body in Student Government Activity.
 This can include but is not limited to:

 - dorm storming